 Concentrations & Minors

-You may pursue a Sports Media concentration with coursework in broadcast news writing and reporting, sports reporting, and television sports reporting and producing.
+You may pursue a Broadcast Journalism concentration with such coursework as multimedia journalism, feature reporting for podcasts, producing TV news packages, newscast producing and anchoring, and social media for journalism, or a concentration in Sports Journalism, focusing on sports reporting, broadcast news writing and reporting, and television sports reporting and producing.

 All journalism students are required to complete a minor.
 Choose from political science, civic engagement, criminology, global studies, international affairs, or many other subjects in your areas of interest.

 You’ll learn from professors with years of professional experience working at national and international newspapers, major magazines, leading websites, and network television stations.

 They are top news executives, innovative scholars, and Emmy Award winners (such as Professor Mario Gonzalez) who are mentoring a new generation of journalists in a 21st century media landscape.

 Being a journalism student at Hofstra University is all about opportunity.
 Student journalists develop valuable workplace skills and build a network of professional contacts.
 Learn more about internships, study abroad opportunities, campus media outlets, and student organizations available to Hofstra journalism majors.

 - Atlantic Records